Guidelines for Entry

 DELIVERY OF ARTWORK

-The Finalists will be required to organise the delivery and collection of their artwork to MAGNT at their cost, including insurance and packing and freighting arrangements to a standard that ensures its safety.
+The Finalists will be required to organise the delivery and including insurance and packing and freighting arrangements to a standard that ensures its safety.

 The choice of freighting company is at the discretion of the Finalist and should be fully investigated prior to booking the transport to ensure it is appropriate for the particular artwork.
 Please remember that Darwin has a sub-tropical climate.
 Temperatures and humidity can be extreme and damaging to artworks if they are left exposed to outside elements for any length of time.